cwkosman/cherin-food-blog/content/recipes/scoop-there-it-is.md

 ---
-title: SCOOP THERE IT IS
+title: Scoop There It Is
 description: Meatless fridge foraging at it's finest
 date: 2020-05-21T00:14:28.972Z
 tags: